d-w-moore/Agric_Victoria_doc_setup/README.md

    - ```
      iadmin mkresc s3resc s3  $(hostname):/avr-irods-data "S3_DEFAULT_HOSTNAME=s3.ap-southeast-2.amazonaws.com;S3_AUTH_FILE=/var/lib/irods/s3.keypair;S3_REGIONNAME=ap-southeast-2;S3_RETRY_COUNT=2;S3_WAIT_TIME_SEC=3;S3_PROTO=HTTP;HOST_MODE=cacheless_attached;S3_SIGNATURE_VERSION=4;S3_ENABLE_MPU=1;S3_MPU_THREADS=30;S3_MPU_CHUNK=256"
      ```
+   - If we were registering the s3 files the traditional iRODS way, aka the SLOW approach:

-   - Register S3 contents (note - serially, without parallelism, an initial registration type ingest can take hours) with:
+      * One would register S3 contents (note - serially ie. without parallelism, an initial registration type ingest can take hours) with:

         `ireg -R s3resc -C /avr-irods-data/"Example Data" /tempZone/home/rods/"Example Data"`

-   - When/if necessary, unregister S3 contents with (in this case):
+      * When/if necessary, you would unregister S3 contents with (in this case):

         `irm -Ur /tempZone/home/rods/"Example Data"`
         (Do not use `irm -fr ... ` as this could delete bucket contents.)

+   - instead, we'll do the registration with the automated ingest tool (we'll come to this soon!)

 ### install s3fs and mounting an s3 bucket as filesystem